k1LoW/runn/docs/designs/id.md

 c5.yml
 ```

-If there are no duplicates, the hashed value of the first one of the nodes is used as the ID of each runbook.
+If there are no duplicates, the hashed value of the first one of the elements is used as the ID of each runbook.

-If there is a duplicate, compare the first two of the nodes in each runbook for duplicates.
+If there is a duplicate, compare the first two of the elements in each runbook for duplicates.

 ```
 a1.yml/a